jpschewe/fll-sw/docs/InstructionsForRunningTheSoftware.md

 At some tournaments we don't run head to head, instead we schedule an extra performance round.
 This round is in the schedule just like the normal 3 rounds.
 Like head to head this round is not used for advancement.
-To be able to enter these scores there are a couple of things that need to happen.
-1. Create a single head to head bracket with all teams and initialize it.
-This allows one to enter at least 1 more score for each team.
-1. Edit the max scoreboard round to be 10, this allows the extra round scores to be displayed
-    1. Admin Index
-    1. Edit All Parameters
-    1. Under the tournament change "Max Scoreboard Round" to be 10
+To use this you need to edit the tournament parameters on the Admin Index page.
+There you can select to not run head to head for the tournament.
+This change needs to be made before scores are entered.

 ## End of subjective judging